Sondered03/Unnamed-Programmable-Buttons-GUI/README.md

     ['Button name', 'directory or executable', 'Tooltip description'],

-2) Change optional desired parameters underneath the list to customize the button attributes (columns per row)
+2) Change optional desired parameters underneath the list to customize the button attributes such as colors, button dimensions, size, columns, etc.

 # Examples